evakkuri/quantum-demo/README.md

 A web application for storing and visualizing OpenQASM quantum circuits.

-## What would be added next for prod
+## What would be added next for actual deployment
 - Production hardening to app
   - Proper CORS settings when running front and back on separate hosts
   - Authentication and user management